Back to prior page

 The Cisco Kid radio show ran from about 1942 through the mid 1950s, and was heard over the MBS (Mutual Broadcasting System), the Don Lee Network (California), and via syndication.
 In the early version, Jackson Beck was Cisco and Louis Sorin played Pancho.
 In the later episodes, Jack Mather was Cisco and his sidekick (Pancho/Porfirio) was played by Harry Lang and Mel Blanc.
 Jerry Haendiges has an Old Time Radio (OTR) site which has a bunch of logs/listings of radio shows.
 The log notes there were over 600 shows in the Mather series: http://www.otrsite.com/logs/logc1024.htm

-Duncan Renaldo, Leo Carillo and the Cisco Kid on TV
+Duncan Renaldo, Leo Carrillo and the Cisco Kid on TV

-The Duncan Renaldo and Leo Carillo Cisco Kid TV show consisted of 156 half-hour episodes filmed during 1949-1956.
-It was syndicated and filmed in color and was a production of Frederick W. Ziv's Ziv Television Programs company.
-The opening had Renaldo (on Diablo) and Carillo (on Loco) riding hard against a dusty and cactus strewn backdrop with an exciting musical score in the background - "The Cisco Kid Theme" was written by Albert Glasser.
-The introduction on the TV show was also memorable: "Here's adventure!
+The Duncan Renaldo and Leo Carrillo Cisco Kid TV show consisted of 156 half-hour episodes filmed during 1949-1956.
+It was syndicated, filmed in color, and produced by Frederick W. Ziv's Ziv Television Programs company.
+The opening had Renaldo (on his paint horse "Diablo") and Carrillo (on his palomino "Loco") riding hard against a dusty and cactus strewn backdrop with an exciting musical score in the background - "The Cisco Kid Theme" was written by Albert Glasser.
+The introduction/opening narration on the TV show was also memorable: "Here's adventure!
 Here's romance!
 Here's O. Henry's famous Robin Hood of the old west - The Cisco Kid!"

 The Cisco Kid Comic Books